kerlannXmr/EasyMonerod/README.md

 This script is designed **exclusively for dedicated Monero node PCs** with Monero_Gui and makes irreversible system modifications (SSH, firewall, DNS, storage)

-- never use on primary computers or production systems, and by using it you accept full responsibility for any consequences.
+- never use on primary computers or production systems, and by using it you accept responsibility.

 ## <div align="center">🖥️ Interface:</div>
 <div align="center">